-- Black Comedy: It's implied that several people die as a result of doing The Sponge.
+- Black Comedy: It's implied that several people died as a result of doing The Sponge.

-- Break the Cutie: SpongeBob runs to the bathroom breaking into tears after he realizes he messed up the prom.
+- SpongeBob runs to the bathroom breaking into tears after he realizes he messed up the prom.
 Ironically, he cried because he was trying to keep Pearl from crying.

 - Pearl does this too, but with much less intensity at the very beginning of the episode.

 - Brick Joke: SpongeBob's realistic wax dummy of himself.
 The first time he uses it is midway through Pearl's meltdown, then he uses it again at the end after taking Pearl home.

 - Closed Door Rapport: Pearl consoles SpongeBob through the ladies room door when he locks himself inside.